php-fig/fig-standards/proposed/http-message.md

  *
  * Instances of this interface are considered immutable; all methods that
  * might change state MUST be implemented such that they retain the internal
- * state of the current instance and return a new instance that contains the
+ * state of the current instance and return an instance that contains the
  * changed state.
  *
  * Typically the Host header will be also be present in the request message.